Starting & Growing Your Business

 - Operating Challenges;

 - And more…

-To receive free business counseling services, simply visit the SBDC's Counseling Services webpage and fill out the "Request Services Now" form.
+To receive free business counseling services, simply visit the SBDC One-on-One Advising page and fill out the applications for services form.
 You may also call (415) 755-1100 or email Miriam Hope-Karell at email@example.com.

 Business ownership offers many rewards as well as challenges.
 The Marin Employment Connection (MEC) offers outstanding resources to help local employers meet these challenges and reach their business goals.
 Employer services available through MEC include: workshops, seminars and information on a wide variety of topics of concern to businesses; customized employee training programs; basic employment skills evaluations; staff available to answer employment-related questions; CalJOBS: no-fee Internet job listing service; facilities for on-site recruitment; a library of forms and publications; and consulting and other services for small businesses and start-ups.